agentAdloid/X-ray/README.md

-working with x-ray npm module
+Updating the x-ray npm module.